-Approximately 60,000 students participate in pre-primary education every year.
+Fewer than 60,000 students participate in pre-primary education every year.
 Of these, 50,000 receive pre-primary education in connection with day care and 10,000 in connection with school.

 Basic education is general education.
 It is held mainly in comprehensive schools, but also in folk high schools, especially when aimed at adults.
 Comprehensive school is grades 1-9 and is intended for the entire 7-16 age group.
-After completing the comprehensive school curriculum, the student has fulfilled his / her compulsory education.

 Curriculum fundamentals provide a unified basis for local curricula.
 Municipalities, private education providers and schools have their own curricula that guide teaching and schooling more closely and take local needs and perspectives into account.

 About 550,000 schoolchildren participate in basic education every year.
 More than a fifth of schoolchildren receive intensive (just over 10%) or special (less than 10%) support.
 The size of the starting and ending age group is about 60,000.
 About 420 education providers have more than 2,100 comprehensive schools.

 Vocational education and training is intended for both young people who have completed basic education and others who don’t have a vocational degree as well as adults who are already in working life.
 Vocational institutions and vocational adult education centres provide vocational education and training.
 In addition, some liberal adult education institutions provide vocational education and training.

 The aim of vocational education and training is to develop the student’s professional competence.
 It contributes to the development of working life and responds to the skills needs of working life, promotes entrepreneurship and supports lifelong learning.
 Vocational education also provides an opportunity to continue studies at university.